jnunyez/synchronization/README.md

 ## Telecom Ordinary Clock Provisioning <a name="stsconfigOCprov"></a>

+Now we proceed to configure the baremetal worker node `du4-ldc1` as Telecom Ordinary Clock (T-OC).

 ### Label Ordinary Clock Node

 Add a node label `sts.silicom.com/config=oc-1` in the worker node with a Silicom Time Sync card.
 In our case our baremetal worker node name is `du2-ldc1`: